mjsflames/c01w24-project-RxValidators/deliverable3/Sprint Retrospective.md

 - Finalized the database tables and API endpoints that will be used
 - Finished the Figma board of all web pages for the frontend
 - Completed flask server for the Verification Service
-- Completed and tested user creation and Authentication for the login
+- Completed and tested user creation and Authentication for the login for MongoDB
 - Completed Login, Patient, and Prescriber website frontend
 - Created the API gateway and Service Registry
 - Found an API to get nearby "Green Resources"